Hedrick Smith: Books

-Smith's book The Russians (1975), based on his years as the New York Times Moscow Bureau Chief from 1971-74, was a No. 1 American best-seller.
+Smith's book The Russians (1975), based on his years as the New York Times Moscow Bureau Chief from 1971 to 1974, was a No. 1 American best-seller.
 It has been translated into 16 languages and widely used in university courses.
 His next book, The Power Game: How Washington Works (1988), was another major best-seller.
 In a video tour of the White House, C-SPAN filmed the book sitting on President Clinton's bedside table.
 It became a political bible for many newly elected members of Congress and their staff.

 Nearly three decades after his first Moscow tour, Smith returned to Russia to witness the crumbling of Soviet Communism and the breakup of the old Soviet Union.
 In The New Russians (1990), Smith gave a first-hand account of president Mikhail Gorbachev's dramatic political and economic reforms known as perestroika.

 Over the past 25 years, Smith has focused on the American domestic scene, producing two books - Rethinking America (1995) and Who Stole the American Dream?
 (2012) that provide extended reporting and analysis on the causes of sharply rising economic inequality in the United States and its increasingly dysfunctional political system as well as efforts to restore greater fairness, transparency and inclusion in both the American economy and American politics.